tanishapritha/WhatsApp-Chat-Analyzer-with-Sentiment-Analysis/README.md

 - Extracts features like hour, day, month, weekday
 - Cleans messages and removes stopwords for word analysis
 - Uses emoji and collections to find emoji usage
-- Applies VADER to score sentiment: Positive, Neutral, or Negative
 - Generates interactive visualizations and statistics using Streamlit
 - Full logic is available in model.ipynb